You Might Have Been Cryptojacked

 Aside from your CPU fan kicking into overdrive, the first sign that you’ve been cryptojacked is your computer running very slowly—so slow, in fact, that you might suspect your system has been infected by a virus.

-Since a virus scan can take some time to rule out a malware infection, your new first step should be to open the Windows Task Manager to look for web browsers that are hogging CPU usage.
+Since a virus scan can take some time to rule out a malware infection, your new first step TomsHardware.com recommends is opening the Windows Task Manager to look for web browsers that are hogging CPU usage.
 The good news is that you can close the browser—even if it’s otherwise not visible on your desktop—from within Task Manager.

 What can I do to prevent being cryptojacked?